epfl-ada/ada-2023-project-datasquad2023/Readme.md

 2. Sentiment analysis<br>

-       1. Compare positive/negative titles to see which one is attracting more views.

-       2. Further sentiment analysis might be done on:
-        - length of title
-        - question-like/non-question like titles
-        - lower/capital case letters
+       1. What should be the overall length.

+       2. How should be the overall sentiment of the title.

 3. Influence of big tech events (release) on channels' growth?<br>